About This Statistic

-This graph shows the sales of the leading imported beer brands of the United States in 2015.
-Modelo Especial was the third ranked imported beer brand of the United States with about 280.4 million U.S. dollars worth of sales in 2015.
-Bud Light was the top selling domestic beer brand in the United States in 2014.
+This graph shows the sales of the leading imported beer brands of the United States in 2016.
+Corona Extra was the first ranked imported beer brand of the United States with about 1,705.42 million U.S. dollars worth of sales for the 52 weeks ended December 25, 2016.
+Bud Light was the top selling domestic beer brand in the United States in 2016.

 U.S. beer market

 Based on per capita consumption, beer is the most preferred alcoholic beverage in the United States.
 Beer is obtained through a beer manufacturing process called brewing.
 The final beer varieties range from less than 3 percent alcohol by volume to about 14 percent alcohol by volume.
 Most beer types contain alcohol between 4 and 6 percent by volume.

 The beer market in the United States is characterized by large breweries, mid-sized breweries and microbreweries, all of which brew a vast variety of craft beer.
 Many kinds of beer go through a so-called three-tier system which is comprised of suppliers, wholesalers, and retailers.
 The alcoholic drinks must be sold by their supplier, which can be a national brewery or an importer, to the wholesaler or distributor, who in turn sells the beer further to a retailer.

 Comparing the exports and imports of U.S. malt beverages, the United States is categorized as a net importer.
 The imported beer brands stem from all over the world.
 The leading best-selling imported beer brands of the United States predominantly include Mexican beer brands such as Corona, Modelo Especial and Dos Equis.
 Modelo Especial is owned by the Mexican beer manufacturer and distributor Grupo Modelo, which was founded in 1925.
 As of late, the company brews and distributes 14 brands and is present in more than 180 countries.